“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 - A whole bag of mixed leaves

 - Pine nuts, 15g

 - Feta, 75g

 Low calorie?
 No!
 This healthy salad will give you 1000 calories!

 So, what’s the problem?
-Too much fat, that’s the problem.
-Too many calorie dense ingredients.
-Salmon, avocado, pine nuts, feta and olive oil are all high fat foods.
-They are calorie dense.
-Feta aside, they’re all pretty healthy, but low calorie…. they ain’t!
+Too much fat, that’s the problem; too many calorie-dense ingredients.
+Salmon, avocado, pine nuts, feta and olive oil are all high-fat foods.
+They are calorie-dense.
+Feta aside, they’re all pretty healthy; but low calorie, they’re not!

 Common calorific ‘healthy’ foods

 Here’s a list of some of my favourite examples of where people think ‘healthy’ and forget ‘calories’: